Genivia/ugrep/README.md

 Note that `openssl` warning messages are displayed on standard error.
 If a file cannot be converted it is probably in a different format.
 This can be resolved by writing a shell script that executes `openssl` with options based on the file content.
-Then use the script with `--filter`.
+Then write a script with `ugrep --filter`.

 <a name="binary"/>